pouriavj/pouriavj/README.md

 # Hi there 👋, I'm Pouria

 Welcome to my GitHub profile! 🚀
-I’m passionate about **technology, open-source, and creative problem-solving**, and I enjoy building projects that make an impact.
+I'm a **full-stack web developer** passionate about creating modern, responsive, and efficient web applications.
+I enjoy building projects that combine **design, logic, and performance**, and I’m always looking for ways to improve user experience and code quality.

 ---

-## 👨‍💻 About Me
+### 👨‍💻 About Me
-- 🌱 Currently learning **Back-End packages to become a full-stack web developer**
-- 💡 Love exploring new technologies and frameworks
+- 💻 **Full-stack web developer** skilled in both front-end and back-end technologies
+- ⚛️ Currently expanding my **React** and component-based UI knowledge
+- 🧠 Passionate about JavaScript, clean architecture, and modern web standards
-- 🤝 Open to collaborate on **interesting open-source projects**
+- 🤝 Open to collaborating on **web applications and open-source projects**
-- 🖨️ Experienced in **building 3D printers of different specifications**, including **large-scale printers with multi-color capabilities**
-- 🛠️ Skilled in **designing, programming, and optimizing both hardware and software systems**
+- 🖨️ Background in **3D printer design and firmware development**, with strong hardware–software integration experience

 ---